<?xml version="1.0" encoding="UTF-8"?>

 <channel>

-<atom:link href="http://bartholomewwayclinic.co.uk/category/conditions-treated/feed" rel="self" type="application/rss+xml" />
+<atom:link href="https://bartholomewwayclinic.co.uk/category/conditions-treated/feed" rel="self" type="application/rss+xml" />

-<description>Chiropody &#124; Podiatry &#124; Physio &#124; Orthotics &#124; Footwear &#124; Orthopaedic Shoe Modifications</description>
+<description>Chiropody &#124; Podiatry &#124; Physio &#124; Orthotics &#124; Footwear &#124; Orthopaedic Shoe Modifications in Horsham West Sussex</description>

 <item>